lbeder/slowkey/README.md

 Options:
-  -c, --count <COUNT>            Number of secrets to generate -o, --output-dir <OUTPUT_DIR>  Output directory for the secrets -p, --prefix <PREFIX>          Prefix for the secrets files -r, --random                   Generate random secrets instead of prompting for each -h, --help                     Print help
+  -c, --count <COUNT>            Number of secrets to generate -o, --output-dir <OUTPUT_DIR>  Output directory for the secrets -p, --prefix <PREFIX>          Prefix for the secrets files (generated files will end with ".dat") -r, --random                   Generate random secrets instead of prompting for each -h, --help                     Print help
 ```

+Note that all generated secrets files will have the ".dat" extension appended to the prefix.
+For example, with `--prefix "secret"` and `--count 3`, the files will be named `secret01.dat`, `secret02.dat`, and `secret03.dat`.

 Note about entropy input: When using the `--random` option, the tool prompts for extra entropy.
 Some terminals limit the maximum input line length (for example, 4095 characters).
 After you press Enter, SlowKey echoes the provided entropy and prints its length ("Entropy (please highlight to see): ...
 Length: N").
 Please verify the printed entropy and its length to ensure your input was not truncated by the terminal.